signalfx/integrations/google-cloud-storage/README.md

 - **Sent Bytes** - Amount of bytes sent over the network by the bucket.

-- **Sent Bytes / min per Method** - Amount of bytes sent over the network by the bucket aggregated by Method.
+- **Sent Bytes / min per Method** - Amount of bytes sent over the network by the bucket aggregated by method.

 - **Received Bytes** - Amount of bytes received over the network by the bucket.